tyronechen/genomenlp/docs/source/intro.rst

 First try this::

-  conda install -c tyronechen genomenlp
+  conda install -c conda-forge -c tyronechen genomenlp

 If there are any errors with the previous step (especially if you are on a cluster with GPU access), try this first and then repeat the previous step::